 Recent advances and challenges in antibacterial drug development

-Special issue guest edited by Lynn Silver
+Special issue guest-edited by Lynn Silver and Ana Budimir

 There is a continuing need for new antibacterial drugs to deal with the burgeoning of bacterial pathogens resistant to the existing armamentarium of antibacterial drugs, compromising their effectiveness; furthermore, emerging pathogens are now considered to be a major microbiologic public health threat.
-Over the years, these issues have been addressed with modification of existing antibiotic classes or the search for new structural classes.
+Over the years, these issues have been addressed with the modification of existing antibiotic classes or the search for new structural classes.
 The latter approach has not been particularly successful, as evidenced by the fact that the last novel antibacterial class to be developed was discovered in 1984.
 Today the clinical pipeline is predominantly occupied by derivatives of established classes, although there are some novel entries in development .

 Since the beginning of the century, Big Pharma began exiting antibacterial drug discovery despite a growing clinical need .
 Apart from financial issues and regulatory hurdles, antibacterial discovery research, especially target based approaches, has not been productive.
 The current preclinical pipeline has high diversity, with > 40% of the projects representing new classes, new mechanisms of action or new targets .
 However, this has generally been true of the preclinical pipeline all along (even when it was largely the domain of Big Pharma).
 Now, these projects are most often developed by SMEs residing in North America or Europe.
 The problem arises in the validation and successful development of these preclinical projects into actual clinical candidates – and that is where most projects fail.
 Clearly focused efforts toward overcoming the obstacles to antibacterial discovery are needed .
 Research and resources are essential to progress novel approaches to clinical practices in order to sustainably fight against antibacterial resistance and emerging bacterial pathogens.